tldr-pages/tldr/pages/linux/jpegtran.md

 `jpegtran -flip {{horizontal|vertical}} {{path/to/image.jpg}} > {{path/to/output.jpg}}`

-- Rotate image 90, 180 or 270 degrees clockwise:
+- Rotate an image 90, 180 or 270 degrees clockwise:

 `jpegtran -rotate {{90|180|270}} {{/path/to/image.jpg}}`